 The lush vegetation of the village is caused by the gurgling river flowing south of the village.
 The river is full of trout and can be accessed through a path of great natural beauty.

 One of the main attractions of the village are the numerous traditional water mills still surviving near the river.
-In particular one of them is still in operation, while the beautiful scenery is completed by the European path E4-route 20 "Spili - Gerakari" which runs next to the church the Holy Spirit and through the olive groves north of the village.
-Lastly, next to the village, starts the most beautiful canyon of Rethymnon, Kourtaliotiko Gorge, exiting at the famous palm grove of Preveli
+In particular one of them is still in operation, while the beautiful scenery is completed by the European path E4 "Spili - Gerakari" which runs next to the church the Holy Spirit and through the olive groves north of the village.
+Lastly, close to the village, starts one of the most beautiful canyons of Rethymnon, Kourtaliotiko Gorge, exiting at the famous palm grove of Preveli

 It is sure that Spili settlements preexisted, because there are churches with Byzantine frescoes of the 14th century around the village (St Theodore, St George, Transfiguration, Virgin Mary).
-The devoutness of locals in Christ is indicated by the high number of churches in the small town (21).
+The religious importance is indicated by the high number of churches in the small town (21).
 The Church of Saints Peter and Paul, built in 1962, operates as the metropolitan church.
 It is worth visiting the church of St. Rafael and its adjacent buildings, which are also the home of the local Bishop.

 The proud spirit of the villagers, the feeling of freedom they possessed, but also their devotion to manners, customs and traditions has been shown many times in the history of Spili.

-On a hill south of the village, in 1790 Giakoumis Tsouderos beheaded two Turkish Janissaries who wanted to disturb locals and came uninvited at a wedding ceremony.
+On a hill south of the village, in 1790 Giakoumis Tsouderos beheaded two Turk janissaries who wanted to disturb locals and came uninvited at a wedding ceremony.
 In June 1821, with the start of the Greek Revolution, a battle with the Turks took place here, who were killed by Spilian rebels.
 Also the participation of villagers in the Cretan Revolution of 1866 was very important.

 Spilians participated and gave their lives in all the wars of the Greek nation (the Balkan wars - Asia Minor - Albanian front).
 During the German Occupation, the participation of villagers in the local resistance was at its maximum.
 However, the village was not destroyed by the conquerors, because as earlier reports stated, the German officer was treated by locals, after falling of the airplane, without them knowing that.

-Spili has born very important personalities of Crete, among which is the master of Cretan music Thanassis Skordalos, the lyre player George Kalogridis and the dancer Stamatis Papadakis.
+Spili has given birth to some very important personalities of Crete, among which is the master of Cretan music Thanassis Skordalos, the lyre player George Kalogridis and the dancer Stamatis Papadakis.

 Amari valley is formed between the Mountains Kedros and Psiloritis, at an altitude of 400-500m and is 25km long.
 It is the natural passage from the north to south Rethymno and Messara Plain.
 For its central location, it was the theater of several historical events, especially during the Ottoman rule.